nocommentcode/NavigationEnv/README.md

 ```

 ## Environments
-*Navigation-v0*
+*Navigation-vx*

-Navigation-v0 is the standard environment.
+Navigation-vx is the standard environment.
 All rewards and terminal states are turned on.

-*NavigationNoTerminals-v0*
+*NavigationNoTerminals-vx*

-NavigationNoTerminals-v0 is the same as Navigation-v0, except there are no terminal transitions.
+NavigationNoTerminals-vx is the same as Navigation-vx, except there are no terminal transitions.
 This means that all episodes will continue until the maximum episode length.
 Useful if only interested in learning transitions.

+*v0*

+Board is 10x10

+*v1*

+Board is 20x20

 ## TODO
-- Create "Navigation-v1" where state space is pixel RGB instead of feature maps
+- Create version where state space is pixel RGB instead of feature maps